"People leave managers not companies" is a common refrain you'll hear when corporate leadership is discussed.

 - Accountable: With regularly scheduled one on ones, it's clear when the next time you'll talk about an issue will be.
 It also gives you a time to remember to do it, despite your busy schedule.

-- No fear: Since one on ones are a regularly scheduled event, you avoid the fear that can come with a meeting scheduled just to give feedback.
+- No fear: Since one on ones are a regularly scheduled event, you avoid the fear that can come with an unexpected meeting scheduled just to give feedback.

 Your people are hungry to know how they're doing.
 As a manager, you're best positioned to provide that feedback.